Medical

 • Shortness of breath: Progressive, caused by fluid accumulation and pleural restriction

-• Abdominal swelling: In peritoneal mesothelioma, fluid and tumor growth cause abdominal distension
+• Abdominal swelling: In the peritoneal form, fluid and tumor growth cause abdominal distension

 Symptoms more common in lung cancer